-Both launched in the second half of 2020, the Apple Watch Series 6 and Samsung Galaxy Watch 3 are the latest and greatest smartwatches from Apple and Samsung.
+Both launched in the second half of 2020, the Apple Watch Series 6 and Samsung Galaxy Watch 3 are the latest and best smartwatches from Apple and Samsung.
 They are both available in two sizes, are offered in multiple colours, and can be fitted to a wide range of straps to help you create the perfect personalised look.

 The two wearables are packed with health and fitness features, including a heart rate sensor and the ability to take an electrocardiogram or ECG.
 They can also both connect to 4G for taking calls and streaming music without being connected to a smartphone.

 The question is, which should you buy?
 Thankfully T3 is here to help talk you through the similarities and differences between these two smartwatches, and help you make the right choice for your next wearable.

 If you've got your heart set on an Apple Watch, then make sure you've read T3's guide to the best Apple Watch available.